 Here is how it work.

-Open the program on your MacBook and click "Grant Access".
+Open the program on your MacBook and move to Uninstaller to click "Scan".

-Step 4.
-Move mouse cursor to the blank area beside the app or app file, a search icon will appear.
-Click search icon to locate the app and its app files.
-Then you can manually move the app and its files to Trash.
+Step 3.
+Move mouse cursor to a search icon.
+Click search icon to locate the app and its app files quickly.